acute-technology-inc/aqvisa-grpc/examples/python/README.md

 ### ViWriteFromFile & ViReadToFile

+Additionally replace the `json_file` variable with a dedicated path.

-Simply run the code to send a JSON payload to the application.
+The, simply run the code to send a JSON payload to the application.

 ```
 python write_file.py
 ```

-Alternatively, request a JSON config from the application.
+Besides, you are able to request a JSON config from the application.

 ```
 python read_file.py